AlessandroConti11/Progetto_API_2023/README.md

 ## Specification

 _Specification overview_:
-- find the path to travel from A station to B station;
+- search the path to travel from A station to B station;
 - manage service stations on the highway.

 Project specifications in full are in the folder: *Specifiche/*.